MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 ### Use a guided UI experience

-The guided UI experience walks you through steps to select source data for scoring, map the data correctly to your ML model's inputs, specify the destination for your model's outputs, and create a notebook that uses PREDICT to generate and store prediction results.
+The guided UI experience walks you through steps to:

+- Select source data for scoring
+- Map the data correctly to your ML model's inputs
+- Specify the destination for your model's outputs
+- Create a notebook that uses PREDICT to generate and store prediction results

 To use the guided experience,
 1. Go to the item page for a given ML model version.